zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 Flashing
 ========

-If you just want to download the application to the emsk's CCM or DDR and run, you can also use this command to achieve this.
+If you just want to download the application to the EM Starter Kit's CCM or DDR and run, you can also use this command to achieve this.

 .. code-block:: console

    $ make BOARD=em_starterkit flash

-This command still use openocd and gdb to load application elf file to emsk, but it will load application and then run immediately.
+This command still uses openocd and gdb to load application elf file to EM Starter Kit, but it will load application and then run immediately.
 If power is lost, the application will also lost due to power loss.

 Most of the time you will not be flashing your program but will instead debug it using openocd and gdb.
 The program can be download via the USB